The Submission Process

 - Submissions should have impact to the target’s security posture.
 Impact means the reported issue affects the target’s users, systems, or data security in a meaningful way.
 Submitters may be asked to defend the impact in order to qualify for a reward.

-- Submissions may be closed if a researcher is non-responsive to requests for information after 14 days.
+- Submissions may be closed if a Researcher is non-responsive to requests for information after 7 days.

-- The existence or details of private or invitation-only programs must not be communicated to anyone who is not a Bugcrowd employee or an authorized employee of the organisation responsible for the program.
+- The existence or details of private or invitation-only programs must not be communicated to anyone who is not a Bugcrowd employee or an authorized employee of the organization responsible for the program.

-- We encourage researchers to include a video or screenshot Proof-of-Concept in their submissions.
+- We encourage Researchers to include a video or screenshot Proof-of-Concept in their submissions.
 These files should not be shared publicly.
-This includes uploading to any publicly accessible websites (i.e. Vimeo, Imgur, etc.).
-If the file exceeds 50MB, upload the file to a secure online folder such as Dropbox, with a password.
-For more details, visit: https://researcherdocs.bugcrowd.com/v2.0/docs/reporting-a-bug.
+This includes uploading to any publicly accessible websites (i.e. YouTube, Imgur, etc.).
+If the file exceeds 50MB, upload the file to a secure online service such as Vimeo, with a password.
+For more details, please refer to our Reporting a Bug documentation.

 - Bugcrowd’s Disclosure policies apply to all submissions made through the Bugcrowd platform, including Duplicates, Out of Scope, and Not Applicable submissions.
 Customers may select Nondisclosure, Coordinated Disclosure, or Custom Disclosure policies to be applied to their program brief.
 Please refer to our Additional Disclosure Policies for details on the different Public Disclosure Policies at Bugcrowd.

-- If a researcher wants to retain disclosure rights for vulnerabilities that are out of scope for a bounty program, they should report the issue to the vendor directly.
-Bugcrowd can assist researchers in identifying the appropriate email address to contact.
-Customers are encouraged to ensure their program scope includes all critical components they wish to receive vulnerability reports for.
+- If a Researcher wants to retain disclosure rights for vulnerabilities that are out of scope for a bounty program, they should report the issue to the Program Owner directly.
+Bugcrowd can assist Researchers in identifying the appropriate email address to contact.
+Program Owners are encouraged to ensure their program scope includes all critical components they wish to receive vulnerability reports for.

-- Violation of a program's stated disclosure policy may result in enforcement action as outlined in the Bugcrowd Terms of Service.
+- Violation of a program’s stated disclosure policy may result in enforcement action as outlined in the Bugcrowd Terms and Conditions.

 A violation of these rules may result in the invalidation of submissions, and forfeiture of all rewards, for current and future programs on the Bugcrowd platform.